White Men Can't Jump: Production

-Bob Lanier, Detroit Pistons and Milwaukee Bucks player and Hall of Famer, was hired as basketball coach for the film.
-Lanier was impressed with Harrelson and Snipes, suggesting both reached a Division II college basketball skill level.
-He also noted that between the two of them, Harrelson was the better player.
+Ron Shelton conceived of the idea for the film while he was working on a script for another movie, Blue Chips.
+He had been writing a scene that takes place on a playground and became interested in the "wonderful craziness that goes on behind those chain link fences".
+Shelton drew on his experiences as a former college basketball star and a regular at YMCA pickup games in Hollywood for the script.
+Shelton said he "love[d] the theater of [basketball], the posturing and the rituals."
+Shelton put aside work on the Blue Chips script to concentrate on White Men Can’t Jump.

-The original music soundtrack and song "If I Lose" were composed by saxophonist and composer Bennie Wallace, who also scored Shelton's film Blaze.
+Bob Lanier, Detroit Pistons and Milwaukee Bucks player and Hall of Famer, was hired as the basketball coach for the film.
+Woody Harrelson, Wesley Snipes, and other cast members attended an intensive month-long basketball camp to prepare for filming.
+Lanier was impressed with Harrelson and Snipes, and believed both of them had the skill of Division II college players.
+During camp and film production, Lanier noted that between the two of them, Harrelson actually was the better player.

-The musical R&B quintet Riff recorded a song and accompanying music video called "White Men Can't Jump" for the movie.
-The music video featured Harrelson, Snipes and Perez.
-It can be seen on the DVD release with bonus features.
+The character of Gloria was originally conceived as "an upper-class white girl at Smith or Barnard who runs away with a bad boy."
+However, actress Rosie Perez left a lasting impression on Shelton when she said she could not audition because she was "having a bad hair day", and he reconfigured the character to cast her.

 Marques Johnson has a supporting role as Raymond, who loses a game to Snipes and Harrelson.
 Johnson was a star player for UCLA's 1974–75 national championship team coached by John Wooden and later played for the NBA's Bucks, Clippers, and Warriors.
+According to Johnson, former NBA player Reggie Harding was the inspiration for the character of Raymond.

-Freeman Williams, who played "Duck" Johnson, also had a distinguished NBA career, playing for the Clippers, Jazz, and Bullets from 1978–86.
+Freeman Williams, who played "Duck" Johnson, also had a distinguished NBA career, playing for the Clippers, Jazz, and Bullets from 1978 to 1986.

 NBA player Gary Payton made an uncredited appearance as an unidentified street baller.